 By default, the client reset process attempts to recover unsynced changes that were successfully saved locally.
 When your client application has breaking schema changes, or if Recovery Mode is disabled on the server, the client reset process cannot recover unsynced data that may be persisted locally on the device.

 Client reset scenarios occur when the server's history is incompatible with the client's history.
 The most common causes of client resets are:

-- Disabling and re-enabling sync: Turning Sync off and then on again in the Atlas App Services UI causes all clients to require a client reset.
+Disabling and re-enabling sync: Turning Sync off and then on again in the App Services UI causes all clients to require a client reset.

-- Breaking schema changes: A breaking or destructive change, like changing a property type or a primary key, requires you to terminate and re-enable Sync.
+Breaking schema changes: A breaking or destructive change, like changing a property type or a primary key, requires you to terminate and re-enable Sync.
 This creates a new synced realm file with a version unrelated to the client's file.
-Because this scenario requires a new realm file, you can only handle client resets caused by breaking changes using the manually recover unsynced changes strategy.
+In this scenario, the client reset process cannot complete automatically, and your app must provide a manual client reset handler.

 Session role changes: When using Flexible Sync, changes to a user's Flexible Sync session role result in a client reset.
 The following scenarios all result in a client reset: